endymion1818/deliciousreverie/content/about.md

 I have a strong awareness of business objectives and will look for ways to optimise delivery where I find an opportunity to do so.
 If I notice a skillset is lacking in one of my team mates I'll try to find a way to tactfully, kindly and discreetly, enable them overcome it.

 I've had many years' experience at public speaking, I delight in writing well, and also enjoy designing graphics in Sketch, Illustator, Photoshop and similar programs.

+## Progression
+The more I become involved in planning development projects, the more I find I enjoy the project scoping and design stage more and more.

+In this, it seems in some ways as if I've come full circle because I'm using my writing skills again.

+I really enjoy investigating, researching and coming to understand user requirements and documenting how we enable people to achieve them.

+I'd like to keep my hand on the code.
+However, I am definitely seeing a role for myself in UX design that can utilise the skills I have acquired up to this point.

 [I'm on LinkedIn](https://www.linkedin.com/in/benjaminread1980/ "Linkedin profile of Benjamin Read")